Prof Sally-Jane Norman

 |download vCarddownload vCard to your mobile|

 After obtaining an MA at the University of Canterbury, Aotearoa/ New Zealand, I received a Doctorat de 3ème cycle (1980) and Doctorat d'état (1990) from the Institut d'études théâtrales, Université de Paris III.
-My work on art and technology has involved collaboration with organisations including the Performing Arts Laboratory of the Centre national de la recherche scientifique, Unesco, and the French Ministry of Culture, and constant navigation between theory and practical experimentation (for documentation of practice-led projects, see <www.sallyjanenorman.net>).
-In 1993 I directed the Louvre “New Images and Museology” conference, and have led research initiatives for organisations including the International Institute of Puppetry (Charleville-Mézières), Zentrum für Kunst und Medientechnologie (Karlsruhe) where I was engaged on European Framework Information Society Technology projects, and the Studio for Electro-Instrumental Music (Amsterdam) where I was Artistic Co-Director from 1998-2000.
+My work on art and technology has involved collaboration and publications with organisations including the Performing Arts Laboratory of the Centre national de la recherche scientifique, Unesco, and the French Ministry of Culture, and navigation between theory and practical experimentation (for documentation of practice-led projects, see sallyjanenorman.net).
+In 1993 I directed the Louvre “New Images and Museology” conference, and have led research initiatives for organisations including the International Institute of Puppetry (Charleville-Mézières), Zentrum für Kunst und Medientechnologie (Karlsruhe) where I worked on European Framework Information Society Technology projects, and the Studio for Electro-Instrumental Music (Amsterdam) where I was Artistic Co-Director from 1998-2000.
 As Director General of the Ecole européenne supérieure de l'image (Angoulême/ Poitiers), I piloted the school's administrative transformation and multi-million euro funding scheme, and launched a practice-based Digital Arts PhD programme.
-I then moved to Newcastle University to found and direct Culture Lab which physically opened in 2006 as a SRIF-funded interdisciplinary research facility, and was awarded £12M as a Digital Economy hub in 2009.
-In January 2010 I came to Sussex to found the Attenborough Centre for the Creative Arts, an interdisciplinary resource to develop and consolidate cross-campus research and teaching initiatives such as the "Music and Sonic Media" MA programme (School of Media, Film and Music), Digital Humanities research, and activities in partnership with regional, national and international cultural organisations.
+I then moved to Newcastle University to found and direct Culture Lab which opened in 2006 as a SRIF-funded interdisciplinary research facility, and was awarded £12M as a Digital Economy hub in 2009.
+In January 2010 I came to Sussex as founding director of the Attenborough Centre for the Creative Arts, an interdisciplinary resource and major capital refurbishment project which opened in spring 2016.
+Since January 2015 I have worked as a co-founder of the Sussex Humanities Lab, directed by Professor Caroline Bassett, where I lead the "Digital Technologies/ Digital Performance" research strand.

 Professor of Performance Technologies